Chemotherapy's Effects on Organs and Body Systems

 Clumsiness, problems picking up objects, or both

 Shaking or trembling

 Most of the time, these symptoms will get better with time.
-But this may take up to
+But improvement may take

-a year after treatment.
-These symptoms may look like other health conditions.
-Always
+up to a year or longer after treatment.
+These symptoms may look like other health

 How can I cope with nerve and muscle problems?

-The National Cancer Institute (NCI) recommends the following strategies for reducing
+The National Cancer Institute (NCI) advises these strategies for reducing nerve and

-If your fingers are numb, they will not react correctly when you touch something sharp
+If your hands and feet are numb, normal sensation is affected when you touch something

 To prevent falls or accidents, move slowly and use handrails.
 This is especially true if